JPMorgan Chase designed a workplace for the future. Here’s what that looks like post-RTO

 These west-coast tech offices were revenue-generating zones that employers maybe (probably) hoped their employees would come to confuse as home itself.
 Blurring the lines between one’s domestic space, one’s neighborhood and one’s work might soak up every drop of human productivity, but it can be a pernicious thing, according to the designer of Google’s Mountain View, CA, campus.
 Employee burnout can result.
 Family relationships are more apt to wilt.
 Neighborhood economies might suffer.

-The next-generation office: redux
+The next-generation office

 Perhaps the difference between those ecosystems of the past and the offices of the future is simple: There’s a sense, and a promise, that employees won’t be permanently swapping their domestic space for office space.
 They will be at home for longer periods than most anyone could have imagined before COVID-19 quarantines.
-And the present zeitgeist for in-office work seems to be: when we do gather, we will do so with intentionality, in moments of collaboration or substantive culture-building, not just to “clock in,” not just to make small talk and inside jokes around a coffee urn (features of office culture that, it turns out, not everyone liked).
+The present zeitgeist for in-office work seems to be: when we do gather, we will do so with intentionality, in moments of collaboration or substantive culture-building, not just to “clock in,” not just to make small talk and inside jokes around a coffee urn (features of office culture that, it turns out, not everyone liked).

 The specter of company culture’s “old boys club”